 The Pacific Food Studies Op-Ed Fellowship

-How can you use your voice to change the world?
-The Pacific Food Studies Op-Ed Fellowship is a national initiative to increase the diversity of voices among thought leaders in Op-Ed Food Media.
-It's specifically designed to cultivate voices from underrepresented communities.
-Are you passionate about food issues and want your voice to be heard?
-We want to work with you.
+A Place at the Table: The Pacific Food Studies OpEd Fellowship is a national initiative to increase the diversity of voices among thought leaders in Op-Ed Food Media.

 Created in partnership with University of the Pacific Food Studies program (Pacific Food Studies), The Culinary Trust (TCT), and The Op-Ed Project, the Pacific Food Studies Op-Ed Fellowship will provide food writers, scholars, and journalists (print, digital, and multimedia) from underrepresented communities with the training and support to craft and publish Op-Ed pieces about critical food issues.
 Inspired by The Op-Ed Project, our approach is playful, dynamic and results-oriented-games, high stakes scenarios, and group thought experiments that will challenge you to think more expansively about what you know, why it matters, and how it can create positive change in the food industry.

 The intensive program is designed to push thinking and challenge assumptions.
 The Fellowship will prepare selected participants to create influential journalism pieces addressing critical issues in food.
 Fellows accepted into the program participate in a dynamic one and one-half day workshop held at University of the Pacific's new state-of-the-art campus in the SoMa (South of Market) district of San Francisco and benefit from a three-month mentorship to help them produce at least one high-quality food journalism piece in their chosen media platform.